sidnei-almeida/anomaly_detection_unet/README.md

 └── README.md
 ```

-Legacy assets such as notebooks, example images and training history are kept for reference but are excluded from the Docker build context.
+Legacy assets such as notebooks and training history are kept for reference but are excluded from the Docker build context (and not pushed to the Space).

 ---